lekkodev/ts-tools/packages/plugins/vite/README.md

 })
 ```

-> [!NOTE]
-> If you initialized your project using `npm create vite`, you might have a split `tsconfig.json` file that uses the project references feature of TypeScript.
-> In this case, you need to pass the `tsconfigPath` option to `lekko()`, an example of which you can see below.

 ## Environment variables

 To connect your project to Lekko's services when building (e.g. when deploying), pass the `VITE_LEKKO_API_KEY` environment variable.